ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 * Just the feeling that I was able to complete the take home, despite not knowing much about the codebase before!

 ## What didn't go well and you would like to improve?
+* I could definitely organize some of the code to be easier for other engineers to digest.
+For example, types in their own files, maybe lifting functions higher up, can consider useReducer to handle state.
 * I added my own SetTimeout Debounce, only to later realize the app Lodash installed.
-* I feel like I could definitely organize some of the code to be easier for other engineers to consume.
-For example, types in their own files, maybe lifting functions higher up the components, can consider useReducer to handle state.
 * Im not 100% but I think that removeListener is not needed on useEffect return function for the iframe, because when component unmounts the iframe should be gone.

 ## Was there anything you learnt while working through this project?